How To Prepare Your Chicken Coop For Winter

 piles of chicken manure in a garden

-If you do not have a garden find a spot out of the way to dump your bedding for now.
-Come spring if you let your neighbors know you have chicken manure they will gladly get rid of it for you.
+If you do not have a garden, find a spot out of the way to dump your bedding for now.
+Come spring; if you let your neighbors know you have chicken manure, they will gladly get rid of it for you.
 You can even sell this manure to help generate income for your homestead.
-Something many people are more than willing to pay you for is fresh manure or composted manure.
-Post an ad on Facebook or on the bulletin board in your local feed mill.

 Step #2 Hose it all down.

-After hosing the inside of the coop I like to go back in with the broom and sweep things one more time to be sure I haven’t missed anything the first time around.
+After hosing the inside of the coop, I like to go back in with the broom and sweep things one more time to be sure I haven’t missed anything the first time around.
 Again starting with the ceiling, then the walls, down to the floor using gravity in your favor.

 Step #3 Scrub it all down.